 Connect with Mel on UCLA ONE.

 Chief Financial Officer

 John Arboleda ’96

-He served for two years as the Alumni Relations co-chair and planning committee member for the Council for Advancement and Support of Education (CASE) Europe Annual Conference, as a founding committee member for the ICARe alumni conference and was recently co-chair for the CASE International Schools Advancement Conference.
-John is regularly invited to present and lead workshops on a variety of trending topics related to the changing landscape of international higher education and advancement.
+John has served for two years as the Alumni Relations co-chair and planning committee member for the Council for Advancement and Support of Education (CASE) Europe Annual Conference, as a founding committee member for the ICARe alumni conference and was also co-chaired for the CASE International K12 Schools Advancement Conference.

-John is a first-gen and transfer student who majored in Latin American studies and is a Gold member of the Alumni Association.
+John is a Gold Member of the UCLA Alumni Association.